Cheshire $\theta$ terms, Aharonov-Bohm effects, and axions

 where $f_{\mu\nu}$ is the field strength of the $SU(N = 3)$ color gauge field with Lie algebra generators $\tr \, t_i t_j = \frac{1}{2}\delta_{ij}$, and $\tilde{f}_{\mu\nu} = \epsilon_{\mu\nu\alpha\beta}f^{\alpha\beta}$.
 The QCD $\theta$ term can be removed by shifting $\varphi$.
 If $U(1)_{\rm PQ}$ is explicitly broken by only the QCD ABJ anomaly,\footnote{Ensuring that this is true to a sufficiently good approximation is known as the axion quality problem.
 Its solution requires considerable effort, see e.g. Ref.~\cite{Witten:1984dg,Kim:1984pt,Kamionkowski:1992mf,Barr:1992qq,Randall:1992ut,Ghigna:1992iv,Holman:1992us,Dine:1992vx,Choi:2003wr,Svrcek:2006yi}.} the minimum of the effective axion potential is believed to be very close to zero, resolving the strong CP problem.
 Coupling QCD to the axion is thus a way of getting rid of a CP-violating periodic coupling.

-Amusingly, the axion-SM EFT actually has \emph{another} continuous periodic coupling.
-This coupling appears in the Cheshire $\hat{\theta}$ term
+Amusingly, the axion-SM EFT actually has at least one more periodic coupling.
+If the neutrinos were massless, the SM would have a $U(1)_{B-L}$ symmetry.
+If the observed neutrino masses arise from Dirac mass terms involving right-handed neutrinos, then $U(1)_{B-L}$ survives even when the neutrinos are massive, and is free of 't Hooft anomalies.
+In this situation we can write a Cheshire $\hat{\theta}$ term

-where $j_{B-L}$ is the difference of the baryon number $j_B$ and lepton number $j_L$ currents, and is conserved in the SM.\footnote{A coupling of this basic form was written down in Ref.~\cite{Nagasawa:1997zn}, but the periodicity of $\hat{\theta}$ and the fact that $j$ in Eq.~\eqref{eq:theta_hat_QCD} must be conserved were not discussed there.} The other combination of $U(1)_B$ and $U(1)_L$, $U_{B+L}$, is broken to $(\ZZ_3)_{B+L}$ by an Adler-Bell-Jackiw (ABJ) anomaly in the SM, so the axion-SM EFT also has a quantized Cheshire coupling $\hat{\theta}_{B+L} \in \ZZ_3$.
+where $j_{B-L}$ is the difference of the baryon number $j_B$ and lepton number $j_L$ currents.\footnote{A coupling of this basic form was written down in Ref.~\cite{Nagasawa:1997zn}, but the periodicity of $\hat{\theta}$ and the fact that $j$ in Eq.~\eqref{eq:theta_hat_QCD} must be conserved were not discussed there.} The other combination of $U(1)_B$ and $U(1)_L$, $U_{B+L}$, is broken to $(\ZZ_3)_{B+L}$ by an Adler-Bell-Jackiw (ABJ) anomaly, allowing a second Cheshire coupling $\hat{\theta}_{B+L} \in \ZZ_3$.

-The $2\pi$ periodicity of $\hat{\theta}$ follows from the general discussion in the preceding section.
+The $2\pi$ periodicity of $\hat{\theta}$ in Eq.~\eqref{eq:theta_hat_QCD} follows from the general discussion in the preceding section.
 It can also be illustrated by an examination of the leading-order terms in the EFT.
 If $\hat{\theta} = 2\pi k, k\in \ZZ$, we can perform a globally-well-defined vector-like field redefinition of the quark $q$ and lepton $L$ fields $q \to e^{-i k \varphi}q$, $L \to e^{+i k \varphi}L$.
 The resulting shifts of the quark and lepton kinetic terms cancel Eq.~\eqref{eq:theta_hat_QCD}, illustrating the $2\pi$ periodicity.

 Discrete symmetries do not force $\hat{\theta} = 0$ or $\hat{\theta}_{B+L} = 0$.
 The axion $\varphi$ is even under charge conjugation C and odd under parity P, so that $\hat{\theta}$ preserves CP but violates C and P. The $2\pi$ periodicity of $\hat{\theta}$ then implies that while $\hat{\theta} = 0$ is consistent with e.g. C symmetry, so is $\hat{\theta} = \pi$.
 But is C and P are anyway violated in the SM, so all values of $\hat{\theta} \in [0,2\pi)$ and $\hat{\theta}_{B+L} \in \ZZ_3$ are allowed by the symmetries of the axion-SM EFT.
 Standard EFT principles then tell us that without fine-tuning in the UV completion, the Cheshire couplings $\hat{\theta}, \hat{\theta}_{B+L}$ should be $\mathcal{O}(1)$.